noylecorp/laravel-recaptcha/README.md

 # laravel-recaptcha

-Laravel package for Google reCAPTCHA, providing helper functions for creating reCAPTCHA fields and a service for validating responses.
+Laravel 5.1 package for Google reCAPTCHA, providing helper functions for creating reCAPTCHA fields and a service for validating responses.

+**Note:** This package uses reCAPTCHA API version 2.0

 ## Installation

 `noylecorp/laravel-recaptcha` requires the `laravelcollective/html` package.
 [Head on over to their site](http://laravelcollective.com/docs/5.1/html) for documentation on getting it installed.

+You'll also need to [sign up for a reCAPTCHA key pair](https://www.google.com/recaptcha/admin) in order to finish installation and start using this package.

-Once that's completed, you can begin by installing `noylecorp/laravel-recaptcha` with composer:
+Once those tasks are completed, install `noylecorp/laravel-recaptcha` with composer:

     composer require noylecorp/laravel-recaptcha dev-master